Sapphire & Song

 Currently performing in a variety of venues in Los Angeles and throughout California, Sapphire is developing her international original music while as her audience for her music continues to grow. .
 Her work has received recognition through TV, radio, live performances, and documentary screenings, with past exposure across major Israeli broadcast platforms and U.S. festival spaces.

-Nikki holds a degree in Theology as well as an MFA in Directing from the University of Southern California.
-She has taught directing, acting and sit-com production both privately and as adjunct faculty at several colleges and universities including Pepperdine, Azusa Pacific LA Valley College and others.
-She is an alum of the Lincoln Center Director’s Lab (W), a Harvey Fellow (a philanthropic scholarly and arts academic fellowship tapping into culture shapers and influencers across the world), and a 14 year Ovation voter for Los Angeles Stage Alliance.
+Nikki holds an MFA in Directing from the University of Southern California.
+She is an alum of the Lincoln Center Director’s Lab (W)has taught directing, acting and sit-com production both privately and as adjunct faculty at several colleges and universities including Pepperdine, Azusa Pacific LA Valley College and others.

 SAPPHIRE - BIO